 I've finally finished the rayon, novelty shawl that I wove a few weeks ago.
 I just couldn't seem to find the time to sit down and finish the fringe, so there it sat in an untidy pile in the spare room!

+When the shawl came off the loom it was quite stiff and held onto the wrinkles ~ I had some doubts whether it would have the drapability I wanted after washing, luckily it did.
 I don't twist my fringes before I full my fabric anymore; I found that I was having to reknot some of the fringes because of uneven shrinkage and since it's a job I don't like at the best of times, I'd rather do it just once.
 So I just gather groups and do a loose braid, then I wash the items as usual.

 After washing, while the item is still wet, I undo each braid and finger comb the fringes straight.
 You can see that they come out of the braid really easily.